Ragunathan223/Automated-Data-Pre-processing/README.md

 Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
-If you have any questions or suggestions, feel free to reach out to [Your Name] at [Your Email].